inf380p/inf380p.github.io/syllabus.markdown

 I will be available for office hours by appointment via video and/or text chat.
 I will be free and on campus at least a couple afternoons each week.
 Email me or grab me during class to schedule a time to talk.

 **COVID 19 Modifications:** While in-person office hours may be allowed depending on the University's current Level, I will be requiring virtual office hours during the pandemic, unless a student requires specific accommodations for a disability, in which case we'll follow University and School guidelines for in-person meetings.
-It's far easier for me to see your code via screenshare than from 6 feet away, so meeting virtually should not impact my ability to help you in most cases.

 ## Student and Instructor Expectations